depado/articles/pages/qor-admin-tips-and-tricks.md

 interface to manage your data.
 This is great because it allows you to display data in a web interface, modify it or execute one-shot actions on some records.
-For example, it's rather easy to create a CSV export of one of your tables in the form a single button that any admin can click on, thus avoiding the usual SQL query to export data, if you know what I mean.
+For example, it's rather easy to create a CSV export of one of your tables in the form of a single button that any admin can click on, thus avoiding the usual SQL query to export data, if you know what I mean.

-It also enables to modify data and more importantly **keep it consistent** by writing your business rules as part of your admin interface.
+It also enables to modify data and more importantly **keep it consistent** by writing your business rules directly in your admin interface.
 So we can prevent someone from modifying one of our products and set the price to $0 (or 0€, or whatever the currency, you get my point).
 Or prevent data loss.
 Or set specific behavior for certain fields.
 The admin interface use-case is then completely